Enhancing Large-Scale AI Training Efficiency: The C4 Solution for Real-Time Anomaly Detection and Communication Optimization: Abstract

 \section{Abstract}

-The emergence of Large Language Models (LLMs) has necessitated the adoption of parallel training techniques, involving the deployment of thousands of GPUs to train a single model.
-Unfortunately, we have found that the efficiency of current parallel training is often suboptimal, largely due to the following two main issues.
-Firstly, hardware failures are inevitable, leading to interruptions in the training tasks.
-The inability to quickly identify the faulty components results in a substantial waste of GPU resources.
-Secondly, since GPUs must wait for parameter synchronization to complete before proceeding to the next round of computation, network congestions can greatly increase the waiting time for GPUs.
-To address these challenges, this paper introduces a communication-driven solution, namely the \sys.
-The key insights of \sys are two folds.
-First, in parallel training, collective communication exhibits periodic and homogeneous characteristics, so any anomalies are certainly due to some form of hardware malfunction.
+The emergence of Large Language Models (LLMs) has necessitated the adoption of distributed training techniques, involving the deployment of thousands of GPUs to train a single model.
+Unfortunately, the efficiency of large-scale distributed training systems is often suboptimal due to the increased likelihood of hardware errors in high-end GPU products and the heightened risk of network traffic collisions.
+Specifically, GPUs involved in the same job require periodic synchronization to exchange necessary data, such as gradients, parameters, or activations.
+As a result, any local hardware failure can disrupt training tasks, and the inability to swiftly identify faulty components leads to a significant waste of GPU resources.
+Moreover, prolonged communication due to traffic collisions can substantially increase GPU waiting times.

+To address these challenges, we propose a communication-driven solution, namely the \sys.
+The key insights of \sys are twofold.
+First, the load in distributed training exhibits homogeneous characteristics and is divided into iterations through periodic synchronization, therefore hardware anomalies would incur certain syndrome in collective communication.
 By leveraging this feature, \sys can rapidly identify the faulty components, swiftly isolate the anomaly, and restart the task, thereby avoiding resource wastage caused by delays in anomaly detection.
-Second, the predictable communication model of collective communication, involving few large flows, allows \sys to efficiently execute traffic planning, substantially reducing network congestion. \sys has been extensively implemented across our production systems, cutting error-induced overhead by roughly 30\% and enhancing runtime performance by about 15\% for certain applications with moderate communication costs.
+Second, the predictable communication model of collective communication, involving a limited number of long-lived flows, allows \sys to efficiently execute traffic planning, substantially reducing bandwidth competition among these flows.
+The \sys has been extensively deployed across real-world production systems in a hyperscale cloud provider, yielding a significant improvement in system efficiency, from 30\% to 45\%.
+This enhancement is attributed to a 30\% reduction in error-induced overhead and a 15\% reduction in communication costs.